Le-clan-des-Semi-Croustillant/SRSP-Simple-Simulator/docfx/userdoc/en.firststep.md

 ### Change of polar:
 Location: bottom right.
 Action: Allows a change of polar following its selection by a user click (the active polar is in green).
+You can also lower the sails by clicking on the corresponding button.

 ![Alt text](~/images/polars.png)